datacoves/docs/docs/how-tos/airflow/send-emails.md

 ```

 ## DRY default_args
->[!TIP]We recommend placing your default_default args in its own file and importing it for better reusability.
+>[!TIP]We recommend placing your default_args in its own file and importing it for reusability.
 In the example below we created a file inside of orchestrate/utils/

 ```python
 # orchestrate/utils/default_args.py